MPForte/SGNify/README.md

     --output_folder OUTPUT_FOLDER
 ```
 where the `DATA_PATH` should be either a path to a video or a folder of images.

-We provided a `demo` folder with only two frames just to test that all different parts run.
-This folder contains also the expected output.

 ## Citation